-The Netherlands is a highly developed member state of the EU, and jurisdiction with a standard level of taxation.
-The rate of corporate tax in the Netherlands is 25%.
-However, Dutch legislation provides the opportunity of registering and using Netherlands entities with a zero rate of tax using a vehicle known as a Commanditaire Vennootschaap (CV), similar in its composition to most limited partnerships in other jurisdictions.
+As a highly developed EU member state, the Netherlands maintains a standard level of taxation.
+The corporate tax rate in the Netherlands stands at 25%.
+Nevertheless, Dutch law offers an avenue for registering and operating Dutch entities with a zero-tax rate through a legal structure called a Commanditaire Vennootschaap (CV).
+This structure shares similarities with limited partnerships in other jurisdictions.

-The CV is a limited partnership having no less than two partners.
-One of the partners is a General Partner, while the other partners have the status of Limited Partner.
+A Dutch CV is essentially a limited partnership with a minimum of two partners.
+One partner holds the position of General Partner, while other partners are designated as Limited Partners.

-The legislation by default provides that the operating body of a CV company is the General Partner.
-However, there are no restrictions to appoint additional persons to the position of director or manager of a CV company.
-Nonetheless, the General Partner bears the basic responsibility for the commercial activity and for the financial obligations of a CV company.
+By default, Dutch legislation designates the General Partner as the entity responsible for the day-to-day operations of a CV company.
+However, there are no restrictions preventing the appointment of additional individuals to serve as directors or managers of a CV company.
+Nonetheless, the General Partner bears primary responsibility for the commercial activities and financial obligations of the CV company.

 Provided the C.V. is deemed to be non-resident it does not need to maintain books or file accounts or tax returns in the Netherlands.
 Registration of the C.V. in the relevant Chamber of Commerce is required.